LorisSigrist/merge-queue/README.md

 console.log(q.dequeue()); // ["a", 3]
 ```

-In case the rules are ambiguous, the disambiguation is done in the following order:
+In case the rules are ambiguous, the tie-break is done as follows:

 1. `a, b`
 2. `a, *`